FarronF/limerick-council-meetings/meetings/2022/07/13-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Annual Meeting of the Municipal District of Newcastle West - 15th June 2022.md

 The Director on behalf of Management and staff also paid tribute to the Cathaoirleach and

-Leas-Cathaoirleach and wished them well in the year ahead.--- 3
+Leas-Cathaoirleach and wished them well in the year ahead.
+---
+3

 This concluded the Meeting.